RSPCA Shop Next Gen Education

 • Opportunities to dig tunnels and create burrows - rats love digging!

 • Water to play with - if your rats enjoy playing with water, give them the opportunity to swim in a shallow container, safely and with you keeping an eye on them.
-Some rats enjoy playing in water, but never make them swim if they don't want to.
+Never make them swim if they don't want to.

 Treating your rat with kindness

 Rats need choice, so never force them to do anything.
-Give them the choice to check out new surroundings at their own pace, as they're naturally cautious.
-If they urinate or defecate when they're in a new place, it means they're frightened or distressed - if this happens, return them to their familiar home-cage.
+Allow them to check out new surroundings at their own pace, as they're naturally cautious.
+If they urinate or defecate when they're in a new place, it means they're frightened or distressed – if this happens, return them to their familiar home-cage.
+Rats do urine-mark, but this differs from urination in volume and frequency.
 Different rats behave differently in similar situations, as they each have different personalities and may have been reared differently.

 Rats are quick learners, highly trainable, very clever, curious and have excellent memories.
 They need mental stimulation to stop them getting bored, so consider training them.
 This can help you bond with your rat, as well as keeping them physically and mentally active.
 Rats can learn new information and tasks, and remember them over time.
 Train them to climb onto scales to gain a food reward, as this can make regular weighing much easier.
 Never punish them – always use positive reinforcement to encourage training.